galasa-dev/galasa.dev/src/markdown-pages/docs/ecosystem/ecosystem-installing-k8s.md

 - You must have a Kubernetes cluster at version 1.16 or higher.
 You can check the version number by running the ```kubectl version``` command.

 ## About the Kubernetes Operator

-If you want to run scalable, highly available testing for enterprise level workloads, use the Kubernetes Operator to install your Galasa Ecosystem in a cloud environment.
-Running Galasa in a scalable cloud environment, rather than on a Docker engine, means that you are not limited by the size of the virtual machine.

 Like the Docker Operator, the Kubernetes Operator installs the Galasa Ecosystem, but in addition, it also maintains the state of the ecosystem and the services it brings up.